 The agile testing methodology has gained a foothold in software development in recent years, replacing older, more structured methods of testing.
-Agile testing allows developers and testers to work collaboratively with each other, with other departments, and with end users.
-Agile testing is flexible by design so that testing teams can shift left throughout the software development lifecycle.
+Agile testing methods allow developers and testers to work collaboratively with each other, with other departments, and with end users.
+The agile testing process is flexible by design so that testing teams can shift left throughout the software development lifecycle.

-But what exactly is an agile testing strategy and how can teams successfully transition to this mode of operation within their existing software testing strategy?
+But what is agile in testing, and how can teams successfully transition to agile testing types of operation within their existing software testing strategy?

 In this blog, we will answer those questions and explore ways to develop a successful agile testing strategy for your organization.